Ex-Mente/mxgraphng/projects/mxgraphng/README.md

 Purpose
 -------
-[mxgraph](https://jgraph.github.io/mxgraph/)is an open-source client-side JavaScript library that is used to display interactive diagrams and graphs.
+[mxgraph](https://jgraph.github.io/mxgraph/) is an open-source client-side JavaScript library that is used to display interactive diagrams and graphs.
 The purpose of `mxgraphng` is to facilitate the process of importing `mxgraph` into an Angular project.